Upper Body Dumbbell Workout: Complete Home Guide (With Sensory-Friendly Options)

 Not sure if you're ready for dumbbells?
 Start with my 80 bodyweight exercises for home movement library to build foundational strength first.

-How to Structure Your Workout
+How to Structure This Workout

 Starting point: Perform 3 sets of 8-12 reps for each exercise, resting 60-90 seconds between sets.

-How to Choose Your Starting Weight
+Choosing Your Starting Weight

 Pick a weight where you can complete 8 reps with good form, but the last 2-3 reps feel challenging.
 If you can easily do 12 reps and could keep going, the weight is too light.
 If you can't reach 8 reps with proper form, it's too heavy.